-Key events in Q4 2022 and in recent months:
+Key events in Q1 2023 and in recent months:

-- On April 4, 2023, upon receipt of the required approvals, a corporation wholly owned by the company entered into an agreement with a consortium of lenders led by Bank Mizrahi-Tefahot Ltd. and other institutional entities, in an agreement to finance senior debt in the amount of NIS 575 million, for a cluster of solar projects combined storage, whose construction cost is estimated at NIS 675 million. - On March 31, Doral Renewable Energy Ltd., a company fully owned by the company, which holds an electricity supply license, entered into an agreement with ICL Group Ltd., which owns and operates, among other things, many industrial areas throughout the country with significant electricity consumption, In an agreement for the sale of green electricity.
-As part of the agreement, ICL undertook to purchase from the company, starting on January 1, 2024, and for a period of 15 years, electricity in the amount estimated at approx. 75 million kWh per year and in the amount of approx. NIS 360 million for the entire period. - The agreement with ICL promotes and strengthens the company's activity in the field of electricity supply and the supply of "green" electricity to business consumers in the Israeli economy, as well as diversifying the assets to which the company is expected to supply electricity, which at the time of this report includes commercial properties, office buildings, industrial properties, and other properties. - On March 22, Doral Renewable Energy signed an agreement with Migdal Insurance Company Ltd. for the sale of electricity, green electricity, and green certificates.
-According to the agreement, Migdal will purchase electricity and green certificates from the company, starting on June 1, 2024, for an estimated amount of approx. 50 million kWh per year, for a total amount of about NIS 220 million for the entire 10-year period. - On February 23, 2023, Doral Electricity signed an agreement with Melisron, one of the leading and largest real estate companies in Israel, for the sale of green electricity and certificates.
+- On April 4, 2023, upon receipt of the required approvals, a corporation wholly owned by the company entered into an agreement with a consortium of lenders led by Bank Mizrahi-Tefahot Ltd. and other institutional entities, in an agreement to finance senior debt in the amount of NIS 575 million, for a cluster of solar projects combined storage, whose construction cost is estimated at NIS 675 million. - On March 31, Doral Natural Energy Ltd., a company fully owned by the company, which holds an electricity supply license, entered into an agreement with ICL Group Ltd., which owns and operates, among other things, many industrial areas throughout the country that consume significant amounts of electricity.
+In the agreement for the sale of green electricity.
+As part of the agreement, ICL undertook to purchase from the company, starting on January 1, 2024 and for a period of 15 years, electricity in the amount estimated at about 75 million kWh per year and for a total of about NIS 360 million for the entire period. - The agreement with ICL promotes and strengthens the company's activity in the field of electricity supply and the supply of "green" electricity to business consumers in the Israeli economy, and also creates diversification in the assets to which the company is expected to supply electricity, which at the time of this report includes commercial properties, office buildings, industrial properties and other properties. - On March 22, Doral Renewable Energy signed an agreement with Migdal Insurance Company Ltd. for the sale of electricity, green electricity and green certificates.
+According to the agreement, Migdal will purchase electricity and green certificates from the company, starting on June 1, 2024, for an estimated amount of approximately 50 million kWh per year, for a total amount of approximately NIS 220 million for the entire 10-year period. - On March 13, the company purchased 100% of the interests of Great Bend Solar, LLC, which owns a photovoltaic project under development in Ohio, USA, with a capacity of approximately 48 MW.
+In accordance with the purchase agreement, the company paid \$5.4 million, entered as an asset under construction.
+The purchase agreement also contains an additional payment of \$1.3 million contingent upon the achievement of certain project milestones, none of which have been achieved as of the date of this report. - On February 23, Doral Electricity signed an agreement with Melisron, one of the leading and largest real estate companies in Israel, for the sale of green electricity and certificates.
 Melisron committed to purchase electricity in an estimated amount of NIS 500 million for the entire 10-year period, with the price attributed to the component Production is determined by the Electricity Authority.
-The company will associate some of the electricity meters at Melisron sites with its own photovoltaic production facilities that produce green electricity. - On December 8, 2022, the company commercially operated the first facility in Israel within the framework of competition procedures 1 and 2 of the Electricity Authority for the establishment of solar facilities combined with storage.
-The facility has a capacity of approx. 5.5 MW (DC) combined with approx. 12 MWh of storage.
-This is the first facility of its kind connected to the electricity grid in Israel, which includes storage capabilities and electricity flow management according to the rules of the competitive procedures. - On October 14, Doral entered into a deal with funds managed by Apollo and/or its affiliated companies, which will own all of Doral's subsidiaries through a wholly owned corporation.
-The investor will provide up to \$500 million against convertible notes, which will be used mainly for investments in renewable energy projects in the US.
-The designated corporation issued the investor a convertible note in the amount of \$90 million, of which the company will use \$63 million to finance part of the equity capital needs of the Indiana project South.
-The designated corporation may but is not obligated to issue additional convertible notes to the new investor, in amounts of up to 410 million dollars, until December 31, 2024.
-As part of the transaction, Doral LLC secured the necessary capital to establish the mature backlog and continue growth in the US in the coming years.
+The company will associate some of the electricity meters at Melisron sites with its own photovoltaic production facilities that produce green electricity.

-2022 financial overview (non-GAAP data):
+Q1 2023 financial overview (non-GAAP data):